Table of ContentsLASIK - The BasicsWhy Choose UsFinancing Your ProcedureSigns You Are Ready for LASIKGood Candidates for

-What if I am Not a Candidate for LASIK?
+What if I am Not a Good Candidate for LASIK?

 Cavanaugh Eye Center is dedicated to providing our patients with the priceless gift of natural vision.
 That’s why we have invested in the time and technology needed to provide the most proven, effective solutions for vision problems.

 We offer a number of LASIK alternatives for those who are not good candidates for LASIK.
 Dr. Cavanaugh will perform a thorough examination to determine which, if any, laser eye surgery solution is right for you.

 Are you ready to see what you’ve been missing?
 Schedule a Consultation for LASIK in Overland Park, KS, today!